Integrated, Whole-Child Education in Colleyville TX

 6 years - 12 years

-The elementary environment is designed to meet the child’s growing social interest, and provides opportunities for both individual and group work.
-The Waypoint elementary program is designed to encourage exploration, research, collaboration, and sharing.
-Developing independent, responsible, and capable young people, with an excitement about life and learning, is the primary goal of the elementary environment at Waypoint.
+The Waypoint Montessori elementary program is designed to encourage exploration, research, collaboration, and sharing.
+Developing independent, responsible, and capable young people, with an excitement about life and learning, is the primary goal of the elementary environment at Waypoint Montessori.

 How to Apply